-- Minimum newspaper ad size: 2 columns wide and minimum posted ad size: 10 cm x 12cm. - Minimum newspaper ad frequency (to be run in newspaper(s) locally distributed within each meeting area or newspaper(s) with the closest local distribution area): - for dailies, the weekend between 2 and 3 weeks prior to each session and the two consecutive days prior to each session, or - for weeklies, in each of the two weeks prior to the week in which the session is to be held. - Minimum posted ad coverage: In the local Town or City Hall or office, and the local post office, within the Town or City where the meeting is to be held, to be posted continually for not less than 15 days prior to each session.
-The Proponent is advised to request that the ad and/or notice of the meeting be placed on the community web site, for each community within/adjacent to the Project study area, to be posted continually for not less than 15 days prior to each session. - Any deviation from these requirements for any reason must receive the prior written approval of the Minister.
-The Proponent must provide the chairperson of the EAC with copies of advertisements and public notices.
+- The Proponent is advised to propose effective means of public notice, including social media announcements, for the Minister's consideration and approval. - Where applicable, minimum newspaper ads shall be published and shall be two minimum newspaper ad size: 2 columns wide and minimum posted ad size: 10 cm x 12cm. - Minimum newspaper ad frequency (to be run in newspaper(s) locally distributed within each meeting area or newspaper(s) with the closest local distribution area): - for dailies, the weekend between 2 and 3 weeks prior to each session and the two consecutive days prior to each session, or - for weeklies, in each of the two weeks prior to the week in which the session is to be held. - Minimum posted ad coverage: In the local Town or City Hall or office and the local post office (with permissions), within the Town or City where the meeting is to be held, to be posted continually for not less than 15 days prior to each session.
+The Proponent is advised to request that the ad and/or notice of the meeting be placed on the community web site, for each community within/adjacent to the Project study area, to be posted continually for not less than 15 days prior to each session.

+- Any deviation from these requirements for any reason shall receive the prior written approval of the Minister.
+The Proponent shall provide the chairperson of the EAC with copies of advertisements and public notices.